directus/directus/docs/app/file-library.md

   <source src="https://cdn.directus.io/docs/v9/app-guide/file-library/replacing-a-file-20220215A.mp4" type="video/mp4">
 </video>

-1. Click the image Preview on the File Detail page.
+1. Click the Image Preview on the File Detail page.
 A popup will appear.
 2. Upload your file.
 You have 3 options:
    - Drag a file from your desktop to the popup.
-   - Click the modal area to manually select a file from your device.
+   - Click the popup area to manually select a file from your device.
    - Click <span mi icon>more_vert</span> in the popover and choose **"Import from URL"**.

 ## Folders

 ![Folders](image.webp)

+Folders provide the File organization system.
+They can be named/renamed, nested as sub-folders, and moved anywhere in the Folder hierarchy _at any time_.
+Once a Folder is selected from the Navigation Bar, the File Listing Page is presented.
+This File Listing Page displays all Files within a Folder and enables all other features and functionalities from the [Collections Page](/app/content-collections/) such as batch editing, batch deleting, sorting, filtering, searching, etc.

 ## Create a Folder